 This is a predefinition of settings at “n” levels.
 The object inherits from its Template which can itself inherit from its Template.
-If the child redefines a setting, this setting overwrites that defined in the higher level templates.
+If the child redefines a setting, this setting overwrites the one defined in the higher-level templates.
 Otherwise it is added to the settings.

 Associative type inheritance

 This consists of adding together several templates within the same object in order to add together all the settings available.
-If a host inherits from several host templates and if the same setting is defined on several templates, the host templates situated above the other templates has priority in relation to its ancestors.
+If a host inherits from several host templates and if the same setting is defined on several templates, the host template situated above the other templates has priority over its ancestors.

 The diagram below shows a host inheriting from multiple host templates.